flechtenberg/pulpo/README_pypi.md

 ## 📍 Overview

-The project, "pulpo," is a life cycle assessment (LCA) optimization tool that aims to import, optimize, solve, retrieve, save, and summarize LCA results.
-It provides functionalities for data import from the Ecoinvent database, conversion of inputs into a dictionary for the optimization model, definition and solving of the optimization model using the pyomo package, and saving and summarizing of the model results.
-The tool's value lies in streamlining LCA processes, enabling optimization and analysis of environmental impacts, and facilitating the decision-making process for sustainable solutions.
+Pulpo is a comprehensive Life Cycle Optimization (LCO) tool designed to streamline the optimization of environmental impacts across the entire lifecycle of products.
+It facilitates the import of data from the LCI databases accessed via brightway, converts inputs into optimization-ready formats, defines and solves optimization models using the Pyomo package, and saves and summarizes results.
+Pulpo empowers users to efficiently optimize and analyze environmental impacts, supporting sustainable decision-making through lifecycle-based strategies.

 ---